WHEATON PLAZA

 Montgomery County (Wheaton), Maryland

 Included in this group were a (235,000 square foot) Montgomery Ward and 3-level (162,000 square foot), Washington-based Woodward & Lothrop ["Low-thrup"].
-The largest store in the chain at the time of its opening, the WHEATON Ward's consisted of 2 retail levels.
+The largest store in the chain at the time of its opening, the WHEATON Ward's consisted of two retail levels.
 An additional basement floor housed Ward's district offices.

 On hand for the February grand opening were Misters Gudelsky and Lerner.
 Also in attendance were M.L.
-Reese, Montgomery County (Maryland) Manager, Paul M. Hammaker (President of Montgomery Ward & Company) and Andrew Parker (President of Woodward & Lothrop).
+Reese (Montgomery County manager), Paul M. Hammaker (Montgomery Ward & Company president) and Andrew Parker (Woodward & Lothrop, Incorporated president).
 Music was provided by the Wheaton High School Band.
+Thirty-six stores were in operation by the time a three-day dedication got underway, on March 31, 1960.

-A (20,400 square foot) Giant Food had welcomed its first shoppers on September 17, 1956.
+Charter WHEATON PLAZA tenants included Lerner Shops, Barricini Candy, Winthrop Jewlers, Peoples Drug, Hahn Shoes, and 2-level (37,500 square foot) S.S.
+Kresge 5 & 10.
+A (20,400 square foot) Giant Food had welcomed first shoppers on September 17, 1956.
 It became part of WHEATON PLAZA.
 A second supermarket was built as part of a southeast parking area Convenience Center.
 The (29,000 square foot) Grand Union commenced operation on March 28, 1960.
 A 7-story office tower was added to the Convenience Center in 1961.

 The Broumas Theatres Wheaton Plaza Playhouse opened, on the northwest corner of the mall, on July 25, 1962.
 The cinema was renovated and re-opened, as the S & H Theatres Wheaton Plaza 1-2-3, in December 1974.
-A fourth auditorium was dedicated December 19, 1986.
+A fourth auditorium was dedicated on December 19, 1986.

 As a keeping up measure, WHEATON PLAZA was enclosed and climate-controlled in 1982.
 As part of the 5 million dollar project, the Center Court fountain was removed, with new seating, interior landscaping, signage and brick flooring installed.
 Several tenants also had new storefronts built.